By-Laws 2018 Revisions 5/1/18

 President: The President shall preside at all meetings of said league unless unavailable due to sickness or infirmity.
 She shall also serve as parliamentarian at these meetings, or may relinquish this duty to an officer of her choice.
 The President shall hold an ex-officio position, only exercising the right to vote in tie-breaking situations.
-The President shall also be responsible for all league equipment and coordinating fundraising efforts.
+The President shall also be responsible for all league equipment and fundraising efforts.

 Vice President: The Vice President shall succeed to the powers of the President in the latter’s absence.
 She shall have full voting powers and is expected to assist the President however, whenever and wherever needed.
 She shall also be responsible for all rule interpretations as well as the enforcement thereof through the scheduling of competent and registered officials.
-She shall also be responsible for developing the season playing schedule, and the hiring of the Certified Referee Assignor.
+She shall also be responsible for developing the season playing schedule, and the hiring of the Referee Administrator.

 Treasurer: As a full voting member, the Treasurer shall be responsible for any and all monies of the league, keeping an accurate record of all transactions and disbursements.
 The Treasure shall also be responsible for updating and maintaining the league’s non-profit status, financial and applicable paperwork.